eclipse-sprotty/sprotty-website/hugo/content/docs/getting_started.md

 ## Implement views
 A view maps a model element to its graphical representation.
 You can create your own views by creating a class implementing `IView` or extending a view already available in Sprotty.

 In the following example we use the JSX syntax to create a SVG group with a `rect` and a `text` element.
+Add a new file `view.tsx` (note the `tsx` extension) at the root of the project:
 ```typescript
 /** @jsx svg */
 import { svg } from 'sprotty/lib/lib/jsx';